rockettheme/docs/Docs/joomla/templates/juxta/INDEX.md

 ![][theme]

->> NOTICE: Juxta is a Joomla 2.5 template.
+>> NOTICE: Juxta is a Joomla 2.5 and 3.x template.
 Joomla 1.5 is unsupported but available for download.

 Requirements
 -----